microbus-io/fabric/README.md

 ### Elevated Engineering Experience

 `Microbus` includes tooling, guides, patterns and best practices that facilitate rapid application development (RAD), thorough testing and pinpoint troubleshooting.
-A higher engineering velocity is directly correlated to more value delivered to the customer faster.
+The higher engineering velocity yields more value delivered to the customer faster.

 * Speed up development with [code generation](./docs/blocks/codegen.md)
 * Run, test and debug an entire solution comprising a multitude of microservices in your [local development](./docs/tech/local-dev.md) environment